iantzoulis/AlbumRanker/README.md

 ## To Do
 These are a few of the features I would like to add in the future to improve functionality:
-* Utilize local storage to automatically save the contents of a user's list
-* Provide options for exporting the list as a JSON file and importing a previously exported list from the user's local storage
 * Add functionality that will allow users to export the contents of their list as a JPEG file.